Currently celebrating over forty years in the music industry, John Boylan is one of the

 release of his latest production, a world music album by Swiss instrumentalist Eliana Burki, he will be spending the rest of

-2014 on five projects: the new Linda Ronstadt speaking tour, helping to guide the U.S. debut of Eliana Burki, consulting for the popular entertainment web site Miss O And Friends, teaching three new audio and music courses at Citrus College in Los Angeles, and finishing his highly anticipated book on record
+2018 on three projects: the new Linda Ronstadt speaking tour, teaching three new audio and music courses at Citrus College in Los Angeles, and finishing his highly anticipated book on record

 production.
-The volume will combine a history of record
+The volume will combine a history of the recording industry

 manual based on John's extensive experience in the studio: